 The existing telecommunications network is not universally fit for this purpose, as it was largely built at a time before our lifestyles were heavily reliant on the internet.
-With this comes a change to the way telecommunications have operated in the past in Australia, moving from a copper backbone network to a predominantly fibre network for 93% of Australian premises.
+With this comes a change to the way telecommunications have operated in the past in Australia, moving from a predominantly copper network to a predominantly fibre network – for 93% of Australian premises.

 This change is essential for Australia to be competitive globally.
-We’ll see how much can be achieved when all Australians have access to fast and reliable broadband.
+We’ll see how much can be achieved when all Australians have access to fast and reliable internet.
 It will also greatly benefit the economy, health and government services and businesses nationwide.

-Some safety-critical devices like medical alarms, fire alarms and lift emergency phones may not be compatible with the nbn™ network at all times, including during a power blackout.
+Some safety-critical devices like medical alarms, fire alarms and lift emergency phones may not be compatible with the nbn™ access network at all times, including during a power blackout.

 In addition, all types of landline phones (cordless phones, as well as older style un-powered corded phones) will not work in a power outage.
-This is because the nbn™ network requires power at both the exchange and within the home or business to operate.
+This is because the nbn™ access network requires power at both the exchange and within the home or business to operate.
 This is a key difference to the existing copper network which only requires power at one end (within the exchange) to enable the charge required for a landline phone to function.

-While the nbn™ network has in-built power resiliency in parts, it’s not within nbn’s control to guarantee power at both ends of the network at all times – including within the millions of homes and businesses across Australia.
-A key consideration is that your electronic equipment (such as modems, cordless phones, TVs and Wi-Fi routers) connected over the nbn™ network will also need separate battery backup to work in a power outage.
+While the nbn™ access network has in-built power resiliency in parts, it’s not within nbn’s control to guarantee power at both ends of the network at all times – including within the millions of homes and businesses across Australia.
+A key consideration is that your electronic equipment (such as modems, cordless phones, TVs and Wi-Fi routers) connected over the nbn™ access network will also need separate battery backup to work in a power outage.

-If you use any of the following equipment, you should talk to your equipment provider about whether your device will work when connected to the nbn™ network and what alternative solutions are available if it doesn't.
+If you use any of the following equipment, you should talk to your equipment provider about whether your device will work when connected to the nbn™ access network and what alternative solutions are available if it doesn't.